lozhkinandrei/anymind/README.md

 ### Quickstart

 1. Please install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) if not installed yet.
-2. Clone this repository `command to clone here`
+2. Clone this repository `git clone https://github.com/lozhkinandrei/anymind.git`
 3. From the root project folder `anymind`, run `docker-compose up` to build images, create and start containers.
 4. Visit http://localhost in your browser to make sure the server is running.
 You should see `{"Hello":"World"}`.
 5. Check [API documentation](http://localhost/docs).